martrapp/astro-vtbot/.changeset/itchy-jeans-admire.md

 "astro-vtbot": patch
 ---

-Adds an optional parameter to `openCategory` to opt-out of scrolling.
+Starlight utils: Adds an optional parameter to `openCategory` to opt-out of scrolling.